How to Prevent Cargo Theft During Holiday Shipping

 The items most commonly targeted by cargo thieves in recent years are:

 - Food and beverages.
-Thieves have homed in on these perishable items in recent years because they’re a constant, high-volume target in uncertain times, they’re very popular during the holidays, and they’re also quickly consumed.
+Thieves have homed in on these perishable items in recent years because they’re a constant, high-volume target.
+They’re very popular during the holidays, and they’re also quickly consumed.

 - Household goods.
-With people stuck at home over the last year and the housing market humming along at record levels, home repairs and improvements have taken off.
+With more people working from home compared to a decade ago, home repairs and improvements have taken off.
 Where there’s demand, thieves see opportunity.

 - Electronics.
 These valuable items are a classic target for cargo theft with their high cost and higher volumes during the gift-giving season.